IChowdhury01/MATCH/spark/README.md

-1. Make sure to chance the sql credentials in MatchJDBC to match your own.
+1. Make sure to change the sql credentials in MatchJDBC to match your own.

 2. After building and running, go to http://localhost:8080/